NixOS/rfcs/rfcs/0145-doc-strings.md

 ### Inconsistend usage outside /lib folder

 Those comments are only used and parsed consistently in the /lib folder.
 Outside of this folder the format doesn't follow the convention strictly.
 Also the comments outside /lib are not used to generate any output.
-Thus users dont have feedback if the for

 ### Unspecified format